avastmick/Ethereum-local-testnet/README.md

 3. Change the password for initialising the blockchain if you are distributing wider than local, private usage.

 ## Set-up and prerequisites

-Ethereum is installed
+* Ethereum is installed
-Commands use Geth CLI
+* Commands currently use Geth CLI only

 # Start-point